bkase/slides/algebra-driven-design/slides.md

 !!!

+### So what?

+(image)

-### So far, we haven't recovered any powers other than a name; We can think about how our composition behaves
+Note: So far, we haven't recovered any powers other than a name; We can think about how our composition behaves...

 !!!

 ### Using Laws!

+(image)

 !!!